Theming & Design

 | Sidebar widths | Pixels | Left and right sidebar column widths |

-Design tokens
+Design details

-Fine-grained control over UI component styling:
+Fine-grained control over repeated site styling:

 | Setting | Options |